 FraudS+ - False Records, Altered Diploma and Diploma Mills Qualifications Collection

-The project aspires towards the improvement of the existing FraudSCAN database, containing samples of fraudulent academic titles.
-The project foresees the involvement of students.
+Expand the existing FraudSCAN database, containing samples of fraudulent academic titles.
+The project has foreseen the involvement of students.
 An analysis will be carried out to gauge the level of awareness regarding this phenomenon, through questionnaires addressed to student unions, in order to design useful tools for the promotion of the fight against fraud in the academic field.
-FraudS+ promotes dialogue on the issue of fraudulent academic qualifications in collaboration with policy makers, higher education institutions and relevant stakeholders.
+FraudS+ promoted dialogue on the issue of fraudulent academic qualifications in collaboration with policy makers, higher education institutions and relevant stakeholders.

 I-AR – Implementation of automatic recognition in the networks

 Support the process of implementation of automatic recognition within the ENIC-NARIC centres, mainly by updating the EAR Manual and reviewing the ENIC-NARIC centres’ recognition procedures starting from the existing good practices.
 A practical approach will be used in order to offer a concrete support to relevant stakeholders, especially HEIs.